 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-Because the Fund is newly organized, portfolio turnover information is not yet available.
+For the fiscal period June 8, 2023 (commencement of operations) through December 31, 2023, the Fund's portfolio turnover rate was 44% of the average value of its portfolio.